-For the midsole The Optivibe technology features different types of foams to help reduce vibrations on your feet but also give additional comfort.
+For the midsole, The Optivibe technology features different types of foams to help reduce vibrations on your feet but also give additional comfort.
 This shoe also features the EndoFit and SensiFit technologies —- Endo fit acts as a foot sleeve to hug your foot and help with a more precise fit.
 Sensifit works alongside to help cradle your feet giving more snugness.

-Pair this with the QuickLace system and you not only have easy on/off lacing, but an added layer for the warm hug around your feet that this shoe will provide.
+Pair this with the QuickLace system and you not only have easy on/off lacing but an added layer for the warm hug around your feet that this shoe will provide.

 The overall chassis of the shoe is really flexible.
-You’re going to have light weight, debris blocking mesh.
+You’re going to have lightweight, debris-blocking mesh.
 They call it Profeel Film, but I just call it extra comfortable.

 I walked and ran almost 10 miles in these right out of the box.
-Minimum break in period.
-It took about 2 miles for my feet to adjust to all of the foot bed differences compared to my normal New Balance running shoes.
+Minimum break-in period.
+It took about 2 miles for my feet to adjust to all of the footbed differences compared to my normal New Balance running shoes.

 This was also my first pair of quick lace shoes, so once I dialed that in my feet felt much better.
 I definitely had them too tight to start with, but once I loosened them up then these shoes could really shine.

-That sturdy but breathable mesh on top is really comfortable once you’ve been out for a few miles.
+That sturdy but the breathable mesh on top is really comfortable once you’ve been out for a few miles.
 I could definitely feel the breeze coming through the top of my feet.

 I picked these up because on Solomon’s website they are 4.9 out of 5 stars.
-When it comes to hiking gear I’m definitely curious to what the common likes and dislikes are.
+When it comes to hiking gear I’m definitely curious about what the common likes and dislikes are.
 Most people agreed that these offered amazing comfort and stability.
 Which I agree.

-They weigh in at 280 grams and have an 8 millimeter drop in the sole.
+They weigh in at 280 grams and have an 8-millimeter drop in the sole.

 I ordered my normal hiking shoe size which is a 9 in U.S. men’s and they fit right on trend with that.